July 15th, 2019 | These Dark Hours.

-For all these reasons, in the last two years, it was almost impossible for me to motivate myself to sit down to the thesis and push it any forward – everything else, from other research projects, through looking for jobs, setting companies, cleaning, cooking, dating, to traveling, was just more interesting than this.
+For all these reasons, in the last two years, it was almost impossible for me to motivate myself to sit down to the thesis and push it forward – everything else, from other research projects to looking for jobs, setting companies, cleaning, cooking, dating, to travelling, was just more interesting than this.
 It was one big procrastination time.

-So, does this all mean that I say definite ‘no’ to science?
+So, does this all mean that I say a definite ‘no’ to science?
 Not at all.
-My brain needs a little break from brain science right now, that for sure.
+My brain needs a little break from brain science right now, that is for sure.
 And a break from this current academic system.
-For now, I need more of personal freedom to choose topics I find important, and less of enforced projects dictated by grants.
-More of freedom to choose people to work with, and less of fixed teams according to who is employed by whom.
-And personal freedom can lead to the whole new range of academic achievements in some time from now.
+For now, I need more personal freedom to choose topics I find important, and less enforced projects dictated by grants.
+More freedom to choose people to work with, and less of fixed teams according to who is employed by whom.
+And personal freedom can lead to a whole new range of academic achievements some time from now.

 So, shall we?

 Bielczyk, N. (2019, July 15th).
 These Dark Hours?
 Retrieved from https://nataliabielczyk.com/these-dark-hours